The Benefits of Holistic Health and Wellness Practices on Alcoholism and Drug Addiction Recovery

 - Dandelion cleanses the spleen, which can take a toll from addiction

 - Milk thistle detoxifies the liver without inhibiting the liver’s ability to detox

 - Burdock root cleanses the blood and kidneys

-- Siberian ginseng has been show to help with cocaine and opiate addiction
+- Siberian ginseng has been shown to help with cocaine and opiate addiction

-- Valerian Root has a calming affect that may help with opiate withdrawal
+- Valerian Root has a calming effect that may help with opiate withdrawal

 This is only a small sample of the hundreds or thousands of medicinal herbs that may help with addiction recovery, withdrawal, detox, and secondary conditions associated with addiction.
 An herbal medicine doctor or homeopathic practitioner will prescribe a regiment of herbs for the patient’s specific health needs.
 Research is verifying that plants and herbs that have been used for healing for thousands of years are beneficial to addiction recovery.

 The government of India ran a double-blind study on 60 heroin addicts.
 Half were given an individualized regimen of homeopathic medicines and half were given a placebo.
 The homeopathic group had significantly fewer and less intense withdrawal symptoms than the placebo group.
 35% of the patients in the placebo group left the study early because they thought they were not receiving any therapeutic benefit.
 In contrast, only 5% of those in the homeopathic group left early.
 (Bakshi, 1990)